WWE News: Triple H Announces First Competitor For WrestleMania 35 In 2019

 It was a funny moment when Triple H introduced Ronda Rousey.
 He talked about her background in MMA and the UFC and said that she would compete at WrestleMania 35.
 When she passed him, she glared at him, remaining in character before taking the podium.

 Triple H even quipped that he hopes that Ronda Rousey doesn’t hurt him or his wife in their match at WrestleMania 35.
-That match will see Rousey team up with Kurt Angle, as two former Olympians, to battle Triple H and his wife Stephanie McMahon.
+That match will see Rousey team up with Kurt Angle, as two former Olympians, to battle Triple H and his wife, Stephanie McMahon.

 While debuting at WrestleMania is a tough task, putting Ronda Rousey in the ring with veterans like Kurt Angle and Triple H and someone with pro wrestling in her blood like Stephanie McMahon should give her a chance to work a protected match.

 The question is how fast Ronda Rousey will come around to her new WWE career.
-The biggest WWE rumor for WrestleMania 35 is Ronda Rousey vs. Charlotte Flair — which could realistically be the first ever women’s main event of WrestleMania.
+The biggest WWE rumor for WrestleMania 35 is Ronda Rousey vs. Charlotte Flair, which could realistically be the first ever women’s main event at WrestleMania.